 The picturesque Santa Maria in Ara Coeli (Basilica of St. Mary of the Altar of Heaven) church sits right behind the monument.
 The monument was built almost right up against this old church.
 This is definitely worth a visit if only to see the Santo Bambino of Aracoeli.
 This is a jewel-encrusted, wooden statue of the baby Jesus which is believed to resurrect the dead.
 This famous object was made out of olive wood during the fifteenth century.

-The church is reached by climbing the 124 marble steps of the Aracoeli staircase next to the Vittoriano.
-This was finished in 1348, to thank the Virgin Mary for the end of the Black Death in Rome.
+To get to the church climb the 124 marble steps of the Aracoeli staircase next to the Vittoriano.
+This staircase was finished in 1348.
+It thanks the Virgin Mary for the end of the Black Death in Rome.

 Other things to do in Rome

 TravelSupermarket compares the best travel deals in one place.
 Find your perfect Italian holiday at TravelSupermarket.

 Want to save this article for later?
 Pin the image below.